e-Spirit/fsxa-pwa/docs/WorkingWithImages.md

 ## Resolutions in FirstSpirit

 FirstSpirit offers a toolset to create and store multiple croppings and/or resolutions for the same image.
 This functionality is reflected by the CaaS.
 You can define your resolutions in the project settings.
-And a content creator can choose for each image individually which resolutions they want to have generated.
+An editor can choose for each image individually which resolutions they want to have generated.
 There is also a cropping tool available in case a specific resolution changes the aspect ratio of an image.

 ## Responsiveness